LinkedSoftwareDependencies/Article-System-Components/content/usage.md

 This shows that Components.js is primarily used as a core library to support larger projects that have a broad usage.

 The [npm package manager](cite:cites link:npm:componentsjs) from which Components.js can be installed offers us additional insights.
-For the week of July 26 2021 until August 1 2021 there were 5.351 downloads, which is an average number when comparing it to previous weeks.
+For the week of July 26 2021 until August 1 2021 (the last completed week before writing this section) there were 5.351 downloads, which is an average number when comparing it to previous weeks.
-However, there are outliers that have weekly downloads peak up to around 200.000 downloads.
+However, there are outliers for which Components.js has weekly downloads peak up to around 200.000 downloads.

 While these GitHub and npm metrics give us _some_ insight into the usage of Components.js, they are incomplete, as projects may be hosted on other source code platforms such as GitLab, Bitbucket, or even private instances.